bchantech/ZumaBlitzRemake/CONTRIBUTING.md

   - Sea Turtles Board
   - Snakes Board
 - In-game HUD
-- Spirit Animals (bar their Hot Frog & hot frog transition states)
+- Spirit Animals (only from Customer Support page; bar their Hot Frog & hot frog transition states and `eyeblink`s)
+- Shooter `eyeblink` images; these differ from the Frogatar, the Spirit Animal, Cannons powerup state, and Hot Frog state.
+- Sound effects
+- Majority of UI assets (buttons, dialog boxes...)
+- Release/scrapped frogatars

 **List of assets we are in need of are the following:**
-- Shooter `eyeblink` images; these will differ from the Frogatar, the Spirit Animal, Cannons powerup state, and Hot Frog state.
-- Classic Frog's hot frog transition states
+- Raw Spirit Animal assets
 - These board backgrounds in particular have been found either only with balls/UI/frogs blocking the image, no edits done for them yet and/or
   low-quality: